Setting study details¶

 As noted in the self-review checklist, if you decide to include an image of a child/family participating, please don’t use pictures of white people if you have flexibility not to.
 (It’s as good a choice as any for a single study, but the problem is that especially US researchers will “default” to white people as examples, and if everyone does that we end up with a sea of pictures of white kids on the studies page.
 It’s a small thing, but it stinks to only see pictures of families that look like yours in cases where the researchers are studying something related to race!)

 Describe what happens during your study here (1-3 sentences).
+This text is shown on the main studies page (under your thumbnail image and title).
 This should give families a concrete idea of what they will be doing - e.g., reading a story together and answering questions, watching a short video, playing a game about numbers.
+If you are running a scheduled study, make sure to include a description of how they will sign up and access the study session.

 Explain the purpose of your study here (1-3 sentences).
 This should address what question this study answers AND why that is an interesting or important question, in layperson-friendly terms.
 Note: this tends to be harder than you’d think - it’s not just you!
 Imagine all the time you spend getting comfortable explaining the point of a study in the lab (or training RAs on the same), distilled into this task.
 Plus you don’t get to interact with the parent to gauge their interest level or familiarity first.
 Take your time and read this out loud as you work.
 Some things to check: Is it too specific - is a reasonable response “okay, you will find out whether X is true, but why does that matter?”
 Is it too general - could you write the same thing about a follow-up study you’re planning or another study going on in your lab?